Download the PDQ form

 If this form is incomplete and/or the documents are not provided, the request will be returned.

 This form is designed to be interactive.
 A step-by-step user guide with screenshots can be found by clicking here.
-Because new PDQ form is a dynamic PDF, you will not be able to edit the form.
+Because the PDQ form is a dynamic PDF, you will not be able to edit the form.
 That means you can't add or remove pages from the PDF.
-When you have additional documents (Hiring Justifications, previous PDQs, organizational charts, etc.) please include the documents on the email with the PDQ as a separate file.
+When you have additional documents (previous PDQs, organizational charts, etc.) please include the documents on the email with the PDQ as separate file(s).